President's Scholarship for people who already demonstrate the ability to make Irish society a better place, and allow them to further their potential

 The inaugural recipients of WIT’s President’s Scholarship programme were recognised at a ceremony recently.

 “The President’s Scholarship recognises and rewards young people for their leadership in their community.
 Having met the recipients of this year’s awards I was strong from their energy and enthusiasm.
-They bring a very special dynamic to WIT which benefits the Institute and their fellow students,” he continued.
+They bring a very special dynamic to SETU which benefits the Institute and their fellow students,” he continued.